MakeMoneyOnly/fabrica/Tasks.md

 - [ ] Build the multi-step onboarding wizard UI using a state machine (Zustand).
 - [ ] Step 1: Implement username selection with a real-time availability check API.
 - [ ] Step 2: Build the profile setup form with secure avatar upload.
-- [ ] Step 3: Create the "Connect Telebirr" form with encryption for sensitive account info.
+- [ ] Step 3: Create the "Connect Payment Account" form with encryption for sensitive account info (supports Chapa/Telebirr via Chapa).
 - [ ] Step 4: Implement a guided "Create First Product" flow.
 - [ ] Step 5: Build the "Preview & Launch" step.
 - [ ] Configure and design all transactional email templates in Resend (Welcome, New Order, etc.).